cloudfoundry/cf-networking-release/docs/deploy-bosh-lite.md

 This deployment option uses the new tooling:
 - the new Golang [bosh-cli](https://github.com/cloudfoundry/bosh-cli)
 - [bosh-deployment](https://github.com/cloudfoundry/bosh-deployment)
-- [cf-deployment](https://github.com/cloudfoundry/cf-deployment), refer to our [release notes](https://github.com/cloudfoundry-incubator/cf-networking-release/releases) to get information on validated versions
+- [cf-deployment](https://github.com/cloudfoundry/cf-deployment), refer to our [release notes](https://github.com/cloudfoundry-incubator/cf-networking-release/releases) to get information on validated versions.

-- Option 1: use the script
+### Option 1: use the script
   ```bash
   pushd ~/workspace/cf-networking-release
     ./scripts/deploy-to-bosh-lite
   popd
   ```

-- Option 2: deploy by hand
+### Option 2: deploy by hand
 Follow the instructions [here](https://github.com/cloudfoundry/bosh-deployment/blob/master/docs/bosh-lite-on-vbox.md) to install `bosh-lite` using `BOSH CLI v2` on your machine.

 It assumes you have a BOSH director on Virtualbox that was created using `bosh create-env`.